Contextual Editing

 - Save

-- Saves the record and keeps the sidebar open for further editing.
+- Saves the record and keeps the sidebar open.

 - Save & Close

-- Saves the record and closes the sidebar.
-The page reloads automatically to reflect the changes.
+- Saves and closes the sidebar.
+The page reloads to reflect changes.

 - Close